Character Creation

 Powers

-When you use a Power offensively, each success deals 1 point of damage.
+As per the rules in Combat, when you use a Power offensively, each success deals 1 point of damage.
 If you're using a Power to impose a Tribulation, you need to roll enough successes to overcome your target's Opposing Roll.
 If you roll more successes than they do, your Power takes effect and they gain the Tribulation.

 Enchantments

+You can Enchant or Disenchant a weapon at any time, including during combat, which counts as a single action.
 When you use a Power to enchant a weapon, you can't use that Power separately until you remove it from the weapon.
-An Enchantment stays active even when the weapon is sheathed or after a Sequence ends.
+An Enchantment stays active even when the weapon is sheathed or after an Encounter ends.

-Power Name Range Description
+Example Power Range Description

-Fire Mastery Near Generate and control flames or plasma.
-Can be used to employ the Burning Tribulation.
+Fire MasteryNearGenerate and control flames/ plasma.
+Can be used to impose the Burning Tribulation, or deal damage.

-Heal Wounds Far Restores yours or another’s Life Points.
+Heal WoundsFarRestores yours or another’s Life Points by 1d6 per success.

-Telekinesis Near Move objects with your mind/ gravitational manipulation.
+TelekinesisNearMove objects with your mind/ gravitational manipulation.
 Can be used to impose the Grappled Tribulation.

-Teleportation Far Instantly transport across space by folding reality.
+TeleportationFarInstantly transport across space by folding reality up to Far.

 Crafting NPCs

-Key Traits should be chosen to compliment the NPC's role.
+Key Traits should be chosen to complement the NPC's role.
 For example, a guard might prioritize Might and Endurance, while a spy would prioritize Subterfuge and Awareness.
 For Talents and Powers, you can choose appropriate ones from their sections, or create simple ones that better suit the NPC.

 Danger Level Trait Scores Life Points Talents & Powers

-Minor All Traits at 3, one key Trait 4 15 N/A
+MinorAll Traits at 4, one key Trait at 58N/A

-Moderate All Traits at 5, two key Traits 6 30 One Talent and One Power
+ModerateAll Traits at 6, two key Traits at 720One Talent and One Power

-Serious All Traits at 7, two key Traits 8 60 Two Talent and Three Powers
+SeriousAll Traits at 8, two key Traits at 940Two Talents and Three Powers

-Deadly All Traits at 9, three key Traits 10 90 Three Talents and Five Powers
+DeadlyAll Traits at 9, three key Traits at 1070Three Talents and Five Powers